red-hat-storage/ocs-training/ocp4ocs4/device-fail-replace.md

 # OpenShift Container Storage:  Replacing a Drive

 This process should be followed when an OSD **Pod** is in an `Error` or `CrashLoopBackOff` state and the root cause is a failed underlying storage device.
-This process can also be used to replace a healthy drive.
+This process can also be used to replace a healthy drive or a drive that is intermittently in an `Error` state.

 ## Removing failed OSD from Ceph cluster

-1. The first step is to identify the OCP node that has the bad OSD scheduled on it.
+1. The first step is to identify the OCP node that has the OSD scheduled on it that is to be replaced.
+Make sure to record the OCP node name for use in future step.
+In this example, `rook-ceph-osd-0-6d77d6c7c6-m8xj6` needs to be replaced and `compute-2` is the OCP node on which the OSD is scheduled.
+If the OSD to be replaced is currently healthy, the status of the pod will be Running.

     ```
     oc get -n openshift-storage pods -l app=rook-ceph-osd -o wide